3

 Call it Power Failure Syndrome.
 Psychologist Tony Ferretti and physician Peter Weiss describe Power Failure Syndrome as “the phenomenon when powerful people, who seemingly have it all, ultimately fail in relationships with their spouse, family and friends.”

-In their book Change Your Life Not Your Wife: Marriage Saving Advice For Success Driven People, Ferretti and Weiss claim that Power Failure Syndrome happens because the same traits that propel people to the top in their careers cause turmoil in their personal lives.
+In their book The Love Fight: How Achievers and Connectors Can Build A Marriage That Lasts, Ferretti and Weiss claim that Power Failure Syndrome happens because the same traits that propel people to the top in their careers cause turmoil in their personal lives.
 They paint a picture of an individual who is “intelligent and successful and charming to new acquaintances, but who is also highly competitive, driven to succeed, controlling and emotionally distant from family and friends.”

 So does that mean if you are married to a successful person you better open an account in the Cayman Islands because an arrest warrant is on its way?
 Are you doomed?